 2. Yit Foh Wanton Noodle (益和云吞面)

 Just next door to Yong He, Restoran Yit Foh serves traditional wanton (meat dumplings) noodle.
-The roasted pork is nicely done with mostly lean meat and their homemade egg noodle does not stick together.
+The barbecue pork is nicely done with mostly lean meat and their homemade egg noodle is springy.
 Needless to say, the meat dumplings are really fresh too.
 For side dish, order their fried crispy wantons and eat with spicy chili.

 3. Soon Soon Heng Bak Kut Teh (顺顺兴肉骨茶)

 Soon Soon Heng's bak kut teh (pork ribs soup) is popular among Singaporeans and locals.
 The outlet is right opposite KSL City's basement exit.
-The uniqueness with their bak kut teh is they allow adding of other ingredients (charged separately) to be boiled with the pork ribs soup.
-Do tell them you want pork ribs only if you don't want the fat belly meat.
+Similar to most bak kut teh restaurants in Johor Bahru, Soon Soon Heng's Teochew-style bak kut teh allows additional ingredients (charged separately) to be boiled with the light-herbal, pig-bone soup.

 Right beside KSL City, inside the coffee shop named Restoran Sing Li (信利美食中心), is this stall selling Ipoh Fried Kuey Teow.
 The flat noodle is fried with prawns, eggs and bean sprouts in a large wok, which gives the fried noodle a wok smell (characteristics of Ipoh fried noodle) and not oily.